 Remember, your emotional maturity is important because your team will follow your lead.

 Dave has over 35 years of church ministry experience including 23 years as a senior pastor.
 His consulting experience includes ministry assessment, leadership coaching, and strategic planning.
-Dave’s degrees include a B.S. in Bible, a M.S. in Organizational Leadership and a D.Min in Leadership.
+Dave’s degrees include a M.S. in Organizational Leadership and a D.Min in Leadership.